Experience Transat

 When in Rome

-During a visit to Rome, a young New Yorker, disillusioned by love, steals coins from a magical fountain, triggering whimsical romantic situations.
-This lighthearted comedy starring Kristen Bell and Josh Duhamel provides a fun portrayal of a spontaneous day in Rome for first time visitors.
+During a trip to Rome, a young New Yorker disillusioned with love steals coins from a magical fountain, triggering whimsical romantic situations.
+This lighthearted comedy starring Kristen Bell and Josh Duhamel provides a fun portrayal of a spontaneous day in Rome for first-time visitors.
 It highlights the charming side of the city as a romantic place.

 The Talented Mr. Ripley